04-25-2003, 12:14 PM | #1 | ||

 CT,

-I think Newman could move into a cover 2 just fine.
-When you have that speed and natural ability, I think you can adjust.
-This will also allow the Jets to switch off on occasion and come with a safety blitz.
 Of course, that's just my guess.
 Maybe the Jets know something we don't.
 Maybe they realize Pennington is average and are going to take Leftwhich.
 J/K. Seriously, who knows what they were thinking.
 My guess is Newman.
 He fits on a lot of levels.
 He's the third player on my board (Leftwich, Rogers, Newman, Palmer, Suggs if anyone asks) and I think he'd be of great value for the Jets.
-TroyF |

-04-25-2003, 02:40 PM | #32 |
+Old 04-25-2003, 02:40 PM #32

 Hattrick Moderator